Department of Audiology

 Department of LSL Education and Full Inclusion

 Rosie Hirschfeld, M.S., LSLS Cert.
-AVEd LSL Education Coordinator, Lead Teacher
+AVEd LSL DIRECTOR OF Education

 Rosie Hirschfeld, MS was born and raised in St. Louis, Missouri.
 After receiving her bachelor’s degree in Elementary Education she returned to her alma mater, Fontbonne University, for a master’s degree in Early Intervention in Deaf Education.
 Upon graduation, Rosie moved to Wyoming where she worked in the public school as an itinerant teacher of the deaf for grades K-12.

 In 2013, Rosie moved to Houston to be near family and began working at The Texas Hearing Institute as a preschool teacher for the Melinda Webb School.
 With over ten years of deaf education classroom experience, Rosie is actively pursuing her certification as a listening and spoken language specialist.
 She is excited to share her love of learning with the families of All Ears!

 Lee was hired by the All Ears!
 BOD to serve as Executive Director in February, 2019.
 Prior to taking on this position, she was a founding member of the All Ears!
 Board of Directors in 2014 and served as Board Chair for the organization for nearly 5 years.